WynnRoD/cmake-102/README.md

 ## Intends to
 - [ ] undertake more lessons in cmake.
 - [ ] undertake more lessons in markdown.
-- [ ] publish code more personal projects.
+- [ ] publish codes of personal projects.